cdrummey216/whoami/README.md

 I am alive, who am I?

 **END**
-* For fc, c = 1 − ϕ
+* For **fc, c = 1 − ϕ**
-* Binary state of I am not alive
+* Binary state of identitification of 'I am not alive'
 * The values for a, b are notional and assume that either question could be asked to an identity.
 The values for a, b are what can be inferred.
-* the formula for the Golden Ratio (a+b/a) has values a and b. when the result of the equation is ϕ, the formula acts as the engine for identity, the ideal is fc, c = 1 - ϕ but other values possible in place of ϕ (shown below)
+* the formula for the Golden Ratio (a+b/a) has values a and b. when the result of the equation is ϕ, the formula acts as the engine for identity, the ideal is fc, c = 1 - ϕ (1.618) but other values possible in place of ϕ (shown below) //TODO
 * a = I am not alive //no "I" exists, the question "Who am I?" would not be asked
 * b = I am not alive //missing context, no "I" (*you*) exists to ask "Who are you?" about
 * a+b/a = a/b = ϕ //important proptery